• LOGIN

 Scalable for high user volume.

 It is FREE.
-No licensing required.
+No licensing is required.

-Deployment of application is as simple as ‘Export and Import’ if hard coded references of values that change between environments are avoided.
+Deployment of application is as simple as ‘Export and Import’ if hard-coded references of values that change between environments are avoided.

 Oracle APEX Course